 Example: Jed and Barrett have been married for 30 years and have two grown children.
 Jed also has a grown daughter, Anna, from a previous marriage.
 Jed and Barrett own a house in joint tenancy, and Jed owns $400,000 worth of additional, separate property that would have passed under a will if he had made one.
 When Jed dies, Barrett inherits the house outright (it is not intestate property) plus $200,000 worth of Jed's intestate property.
 Because Anna doesn't object, Barrett's inheritance includes all the furnishings in the house, except for a few items that she offers to Anna.
 Anna inherits the remaining $200,000 share of Jed's intestate property.

 If you die without a will in Vermont, your children will receive an "intestate share" of your property.
-The size of each child's share depends on how many children you have and whether or not you are married.
+The size of each child's share depends on how many children you have, whether or not you are married, and whether your spouse is also their parent.
 (See the table above.)

 For children to inherit from you under the laws of intestacy, the state of Vermont must consider them your children, legally.
 For many families, this is not a confusing issue.
 But it's not always clear.
 Here are some things to keep in mind.